rocketboosters/lobotomy/README.md

 ```

 In this case the prefixes are `lobotomy.test_a` and `lobotomy.test_b`.
-To use these in a test the *prefix* must be specified in the Patch:
+To use these in a test the *prefix* must be specified in the patch:

 ```python
 import pathlib